+The time of arrival timestamp is reported using first path estimation or phase shift estimation.
+The first path reporting estimates time of arrival timestamp by determining the propagation path between TX and RX which is estimated to have the shortest time of flight.
+Phase shift reporting refers to the estimation of average linear phase across the subcarriers.
+The R2I ToA Type and the I2R TOA Type subfields indicate which of the two estimation methods, namely first path reporting or phase shift reporting, the RSTA and the ISTA use to estimate and report the time of arrival timestamp respectively.

-The R2I TOA subfield is set to 1 in the IFTMR to set the TOA feedback type in the RSTA2ISTA LMR to phase shift which corresponds to the average linear phase across the subcarriers.
-Otherwise, the R2I TOA Type is set to 0 and the RSTA2ISTA LMR TOA feedback type will be first path reporting.
-The R2I TOA Type subfield is set to 1 in the initial Fine Timing Measurement frame to indicate that the RSTA estimates TOA using phase shift; and set to 0 to indicate that the RSTA estimates TOA using first path reporting(#1648).
-The I2R TOA Type subfield in the IFTMR is set to 1 to indicate that the ISTA supports phase shift type TOA feedback and is set to 0 to indicate that the first path reporting in the ISTA2RSTA LMR.
-The I2R TOA type in the initial Fine Timing Measurement frame is set to 1 to indicate that the TOA feedback type in the ISTA2RSTA LMR to be phase shift type of TOA, corresponding to the average linear phase across the subcarriers and is set to 0 to indicate that, and the ISTA2RSTA LMR TOA feedback type to be the first path reporting
+The R2I TOA subfield is set to 1 in the initial Fine Timing Measurement Request frame to indicate the the ISTA requests the RSTA to provide a TOA value in the RSTA2ISTA LMR that is estimated using phase shift reporting; and is set to 0 to indicate that the TOA value in the RSTA2ISTA LMR is estimated using first path reporting.
+The R2I TOA Type subfield is set to 1 in the initial Fine Timing Measurement frame to indicate that the RSTA estimates TOA using phase shift reporting; and set to 0 to indicate that the RSTA estimates TOA using first path reporting(#1648).
+The I2R TOA Type subfield is set to 1 in the initial Fine Timing Measurement Request frame to indicate that the ISTA supports phase shift reporting and is set to 0 to indicate that the first path reporting in the ISTA2RSTA LMR.
+The I2R TOA Type subfield in the initial Fine Timing Measurement frame is set to 1 to indicate that the RSTA requires the ISTA to provide TOA values in the ISTA2RSTA LMR estimated using phase shift reporting and is set to 0 to indicate that the RSTA requires the ISTA to provide TOA values in the ISTA2RSTA LMRestimated using the first path reporting

 TGaz Editor: Change the following paragraphs in Cl.
 11.22.6.3.3 (P122 L25-42, P123L1-8) as shown below:

-An ISTA and an RSTA may negotiate a phase shift feedback mode of the Non-TB Ranging and TB ranging measurement exchange, for either the RSTA2ISTA LMR and/or ISTA2RSTA LMR.
+An ISTA and an RSTA may negotiate to include TOA values estimated using phase shift reporting in the Non-TB Ranging and TB ranging measurement exchange, for either the RSTA2ISTA LMR and/or ISTA2RSTA LMR.
 In this case, instead of the TOA t2 of the I2R NDP, the RSTA2ISTA LMR carries the phase shift tp2 of I2R NDP and instead of the TOA t4 of the R2I NDP, the I2R LMR carries phase shift tp4 of R2I NDP.
 The ISTA and RSTA can use Equations (11-xx) and (11-yy) to derive the RTT.

 An RSTA in which dot11PhaseShiftFeedbackImplemented is true shall set the Phase Shift Feedback Support field in the Extended Capabilities element to 1 to indicate RSTA’s capability.

-When an RSTA has set the Phase Shift Feedback Support field to 1 in the Extended Capabilities element, an ISTA may set the R2I TOA Type subfield in the Ranging Parameter field in an IFTMR frame to 1 to activate the phase shift feedback mode for the RSTA2ISTA LMR.
-The RSTA may set the R2I TOA subfield in the Ranging Parameter field in an initial Fine Timing Measurement frame to 1 to confirm phase shift feedback in the RSTA2ISTA LMR.
+When an RSTA has set the Phase Shift Feedback Support field to 1 in the Extended Capabilities element, an ISTA may set the R2I TOA Type subfield in the Ranging Parameter field in the initial Fine Timing Measurement Request frame to 1 to request that the TOA value in the RSTA2ISTA LMRs of the corresponding FTM session to be estimated using phase shift reporting.
+The RSTA may set the R2I TOA Type subfield in the Ranging Parameter field in the corresponding initial Fine Timing Measurement frame to 1 to confirm that the TOA value in the RSTA2ISTA LMRs of the FTM session would be estimated using phase shift reporting.
 When the RSTA sets the R2I TOA Type subfield in the Ranging Parameter field in an initial Fine Timing Measurement frame to 1, the RSTA shall carry the phase shift tp2 of I2R NDP in the RSTA2ISTA LMR.(#1581)